 Be Persistent.
 Because people who don't pay their bills are often reluctant to pay even court-ordered payments, you will need to be persistent in asking for the money owed you.
 The court doesn't automatically force a losing party to pay up; you have to actively work to get the court to garnish wages, put a lien on a property, or initiate an installment payment plan.
 State laws differ, so find out your rights for getting your money, and keep going back to the court for help.
 It's one of those cases where, if you don't ask, you don't get.

 When All Else Fails.
 The old saying, "You can't get blood from a turnip," applies here.
 Sometimes, the person you have sued has no money, no assets, no job, no way to pay you back.
-As the Iowa Bar Association says, "Obviously if you have reason to believe any money judgment you might receive in Small Claims Court will not be collectible because of the other party's inability to pay any judgment, you probably should not even file your claim."
+As the Colorado Judicial Branch says, "If you are unlikely to collect, or if you have to hire an attorney to help you collect a Judgment, it may not make much sense to spend the time to go through a Small Claims trial."

 Sad, but true.
 The best way to collect in small claims court is to make sure the person you are suing has the money to pay you.